February Liturgical & Social Justice Calendar 2023

 In 2022, we have experienced major changes as well as the aggravation of crises.
 In this context, the number of both at-risk groups and people suffering from trafficking violence has increased.
 We are called to keep hope and the values that guide our being and acting alive.
 This is the meaning of the theme of the 9th International Day of Prayer, chosen by an international group of young representatives of partner organizations.

 - Follow this link to an article by Muiread Murphy who is a PhD Candidate in the Department of Law at Maynooth University.
 She is an Irish Research Council awardee.
 Her article was written in Nov 2021 and has links to various video reports on the situation of Irelands record in addressing this issue.

-- Eight hours of On-line Marathon of Prayer and Awareness “The Power of Care”.
-Follow the live streaming on youtube
+- Eight hours of On-line Marathon of Prayer and Awareness live on the 8th starting at 8.30am on youtube just click HERE

-- What can we do to raise awareness and end human trafficking, watch this video about what the parish of Los Angelus are doing (4mins): https://www.youtube.com/watch?v=HNGEnPpbT-k
+- What can we do to raise awareness and end human trafficking, watch this video about what the parish of Los Angelus are doing (4mins): HERE